‘Outlander’ Season 3 Spoilers: What We Know So Far

 A photo posted by Outlander (@outlanderofficial) on

 In addition to the problems posed simply by 20 years of separation, there have been reports that we will learn in Season 3 of Outlander about a special relationship between Jamie and another man.
 Readers of the book series that serve as the basis of the show know that in Voyager, the book upon which Season 2 of Outlander is based, a minor but important character is introduced.
 His name is John Grey.
 We know this character will appear when the show returns to Starz and will be played by David Berry.
 What’s especially interesting about Grey is that he is homosexual and has a close relationship with Jamie.
 He is a man of great moral character, however, and in the 1700s, that meant that you could not be openly gay.
 He runs a prison where Jamie is a prisoner.
-In the Outlander books, Grey falls in love with him, and is disappointed that he is not homosexual.
+In the Outlander books, Grey falls in love with him and is disappointed that he is not homosexual.

 A photo posted by Outlander (@outlanderofficial) on